A daily devotional for July 28th

 This reveals what the Christian faith is all about.
 It is a way of discovering hidden resources, secret resources which others do not know about, which make it possible for you to live and to act and react differently from those around you.
 That is the characteristic of Christianity.
 That is what it is supposed to be like all the time.

 Father, thank you for the hidden resources you provide through prayer and faith in the midst of the storms of life.
 Teach me to draw from the secret resources you provide that I might react differently from those around me.

 Life Application: Fear is the natural, instinctive reaction to life's threatening circumstances.
 What is the supernatural antidote to fear available to us through believing prayer?
 Are we succumbing to fear, or choosing to conquer our fears through prayer, in deepening awareness of the presence and peace of God?

 From your friends at www.RayStedman.org

-Copyright © 2014 by Ray Stedman Ministries — This daily devotional is from the book The Power of His Presence: a year of devotions from the writings of Ray Stedman; compiled by Mark Mitchell.
+Copyright © 2014 by Ray Stedman Ministries — This daily devotional is from the book Immeasurably More: a year of devotions from the writings of Ray Stedman; compiled by Mark Mitchell.
 It may be copied for personal non-commercial use only in its entirety free of charge.
 All copies must contain this copyright notice and a hyperlink to www.RayStedman.org if the copy is posted on the Internet.
 Please direct any questions you may have to webmaster@RayStedman.org.